Many people asked me why I was applying, and later, why I was going, to the London International Youth Science Forum (LIYSF)

 From the beginning of the opening ceremony the forum highlighted the importance of collaboration between global scientists in every field of science – it’s this way of thinking which will ensure that science continues to have a big impact upon society, a mentality which was captured by the forum.

 Over the next two weeks, we attended some incredible lectures, from some of the world’s leaders in science, and visited some of the most exclusive and prestigious research laboratories and industries in the United Kingdom.
 From Oxford to Cambridge, to Airbus

-, and from Cancer Treatment Centres and Wetland Conservation Departments, to Space Laboratories and Pharmaceutical Companies, these exclusive visits gave us a deep insight into the broad, challenging, and exciting life of a scientist which extends far beyond the research lab.
+and Rolls Royce, and from Cancer Treatment Centres and Wetland Conservation Departments, to Space Laboratories and Pharmaceutical Companies, these exclusive visits gave us a deep insight into the broad, challenging, and exciting life of a scientist which extends far beyond the research lab.

 Whether they examine fibre optics or medicine, particle physics or even the structure of some of the world’s tallest buildings, the distinguished scientific leaders gave engaging and unique lectures that allowed me to uncover newfound passions across various disciplines.
 In no other program can such a gathering of people from all countries who so strongly share a common love for science be found.
 The forum has thoroughly inspired me and will undoubtedly continue to serve as a compelling influence on my life.

 The tailored academic program allowed me to quench my thirst for physics and mathematics, whether that be through receiving an exclusive tour of Oxford’s Physics Department

 , or by visiting the Mullard Space Laboratory